 Ian Webster, Finance Strategy Manager at L&Q explains:

 “Our two key KPI report packs are produced monthly.
 The Executive Group and Board Pack, which is 20 pages long, includes measures such as growth and financial health (cost per unit, operating margins etc.), customer satisfaction, sales performance and handover stats relating to new builds.
-Our Operational pack, which is 45 pages long, contains a huge number of KPIs including turnover, rental incomes and arrears, repairs time and quality, estate quality gradings and complaints.
-Both reports pull information from our finance, housing and maintenance management systems, Microsoft Dynamics CRM and other sources such as customer surveys.
+Our Operational pack, which is 45 pages long, contains a huge number of KPIs including turnover, rental incomes and arrears, repair time and quality, estate quality gradings, and complaints.
+Both reports pull information from our finance, housing and maintenance management systems, Microsoft Dynamics CRM, and other sources such as customer surveys.
 The manual production of these collated reports was obviously extremely time-consuming.”

-As a non-profit organisation in a recovering economic climate, L&Q needed to get the finance team to engage and buy into the project as a first initiative.
+As a non-profit organization in a recovering economic climate, L&Q needed to get the finance team to engage and buy into the project as a first initiative.
 The business didn’t want to solve everything at once but wanted some quick wins in the early adoption stages.

 “Some vendors suggested 18 months - 2 years in project build time because they weren’t able to combine fast execution with enterprise capabilities,” says Ian.
 “Board delivered a POC which showed speed of delivery and powerful functionality.
 The MS Office add-in also made a big impact in the selection process.
 Being able to provide that familiar working environment, along with the clean look and feel of the solution, showed us that we could easily train and engage our teams in using the software.
 We decided to go directly to the providers rather than use consultancies and that enabled us to build a relationship really quickly with the Board team, which has made a real difference to the running of the project.”

 The initial phase of the implementation was a success and has gone from strength to strength since then, as Ian explains: